This post was originally published in April 2019. It has been updated with improvements to the text and recipe as of July 2020.

 To speed the process a bit, pop the base into the freezer before adding the ganache.
 This serves a couple of purposes.
 It’ll help your ganache set more quickly, and it’ll also prevent any of the liquid ganache seeping into the bottom of the pie.
 No one likes a soggy bottom.

-The tart is quite rich, so if you want to cut that a bit, serve it with some nondairy yogurt.
+The tart is quite rich, so if you want to cut that a bit, serve it with some non-dairy yogurt.
 Small slices are best for this one.

-More Recipes with Chocolate Ganache
+More Chocolate Ganache Recipes

 Vegan Chocolate Tarts with Apricots